-In the opinion of the Board, the accounting estimates, assumptions and judgements other than those mentioned above, made in the course of preparing these financial statements are not difficult, subjective or complex to a degree which would warrant their description as critical in terms of the requirements of IAS 1 (revised) -'Presentation of financial statements'.
+In the opinion of the Board of the Authority, the accounting estimates, assumptions and judgements other than those mentioned above, made in the course of preparing these financial statements are not difficult, subjective or complex to a degree which would warrant their description as critical in terms of the requirements of IAS 1 (revised) - 'Presentation of financial statements'.

-5 REVENUE
+5. REVENUE